deepalii05/Innerve-College/README.md

 8. DSA Contest:- FLAUNT your problem solving skills and get yourself placements ready

 9. MakeUp in ME!:- Why not Makeup bringing life to your happiness
 10. Artist Corner:- for Artist its best time to GO ON Here!
-So com’on!1
+So com’on!
 11. Doodle In Me Goes Insane:- and this one is for Doodlers

 View Society:- With an image Slider of Five images we covered few parts of Events also showed arrows and numbering on those